EOSIO/eos/docs/01_nodeos/02_usage/02_node-setups/01_non-producing-node.md

 ### 2. Enable one or more available plugins

-Each available plugin is listed and detailed in [nodeos available plugins](../../03_plugins/index.md) section.
-When you start `nodeos` it will expose the functionality provided by the plugins it was started with, and it is said about those plugins they are `enabled`.
-For example, if you start `nodeos` with [`state_history_plugin`](state_history_plugin/index.md) plugin you will have a non-producing node that offers full blockchain history, and if you start `nodeos` with [`http_plugin`](http_plugin/index.md) plugin additionally enabled you will have a non-producing node which exposes the EOSIO RPC API as well.
-You can enable any number of existing plugins and thus have a good amount of flexibility what the non-producing node function/s will be.
-Another aspect you need to know is that some plugins have dependencies on other plugins and therefor you'll have to satisfy all dependencies for a plugin in order to enable it.
+Each available plugin is listed and detailed in the [Nodeos Plugins](../../03_plugins/index.md) section.
+When `nodeos` starts, it will expose the functionality provided by the enabled plugins it was started with.
+For example, if you start `nodeos` with [`state_history_plugin`](state_history_plugin/index.md) enabled, you will have a non-producing node that offers full blockchain history.
+If you start `nodeos` with [`http_plugin`](http_plugin/index.md) enabled, you will have a non-producing node which exposes the EOSIO RPC API.
+Therefore, you can extend the basic functionality provided by a non-producing node by enabling any number of existing plugins on top of it.
+Another aspect to consider is that some plugins have dependencies to other plugins.
+Therefore, you need to satisfy all dependencies for a plugin in order to enable it.